 Once actuated, the machine pushes the plugging head into the piping or pipeline.
 Pivoting-head stoppers feature a small wheel that makes contact with the pipe wall.
 When contact is made, the head rotates into the direction of the flow to form a leak-proof barrier, redirecting flow into the bypass line.
 At the same juncture, the second line stop machine performs an identical function, safely isolating the flow in a bypassed section of piping and effectively forming a temporary double block and bleed valve.
 Double bleed and block valves hold a particularly important role in oil and gas facilities, though they are broadly used across industries with piping to isolate sections for work on machinery or other aspects of the pipe system.

 For more on double block and bleed (along with double block and isolation) valves, click the links below.

-Left with an isolated section of pipeline, containing product, bleeding or depressurizing must take place.
-Venting the isolated section of piping can take a number of forms, depending on the substance contained within, sometimes a temporary flare is used, other times the material may be piped into a containment vessel.
-This isolated section of pipeline is now available for extensive modification, replacement, or repair – while the pipe system remains in complete operation.
+Left with an isolated section of the pipeline, containing product, bleeding or depressurizing must take place.
+Venting the isolated section of piping can take several forms, depending on the substance contained within, sometimes a temporary flare is used, other times the material may be piped into a containment vessel.
+This isolated section of pipeline is now available for extensive modification, replacement, or repair – while the pipe system remains incomplete operation.

 6 Remedial Work and Modifications

 Skilled and experienced crews always begin with the end in mind – ends that always include considerations for the anticipated remedial work.
-Complex systems such as those found in multi-product pipelines may require the addition of maintenance facilities, such as a launching and receiving stations for pigging, pipe repair, complete replacement of pipeline sections, or a number of other modifications, including but not limited to:
+Complex systems such as those found in multi-product pipelines may require the addition of maintenance facilities, such as launching and receiving stations for pigging, pipe repair, complete replacement of pipeline sections, or any other modifications, including but not limited to: